oliverandrich/django-tailwind-cli/docs/settings.md

 This configuration uses the management command `tailwind list_templates`, which list all the templates files inside your project.

+!!! warning "Editor Integration besides VS Code"

+    The following default configuration tries to be as smart as possible to find all the templates inside your project and installed dependencies.
+This works like a charm when you run the debug server using `python manage.py tailwind runserver`.
+It also works if you start VSCode with `code .` from within the active virtual environment.

+    But it does not work with Sublime Text and the lsp-tailwindcss package or with the various LSP packages for (neo)vim.
+The reason is, that these intergrations not honoring the active virtual environment when being started.
+If you have an idea to solve this, patches are welcome.

+    **With editors besides VS Code please use the simple config at the end of this page.**

 ```javascript title="tailwind.config.js"
 /** @type {import('tailwindcss').Config} */
 const plugin = require("tailwindcss/plugin");